haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     Reworded some portions of the blog.
 Please let me know if you found any problems with this blog.Thanks to every one for your valuable suggestions to improve my blog.

+**Update 3**:

+    **July-30-2013**
+    Serbo-Croation Translation Available!

+    Anja Skrba gratiously offered to translate this article to Serbo-Croation!
+    You can read the translation here: http://science.webhostinggeeks.com/vim-kao-vas-ide Thank you Anja Skrba.